wazuh/wazuh-documentation/source/user-manual/api/getting-started.rst

  * ``curl``: A command-line tool for sending requests and commands over HTTP and HTTPS.
  * ``-u foo:bar``: The username and password to authenticate with the API.
- * ``-k``: The parameter that allows connections to SSL sites with self-signed certificates.
- * ``https://127.0.0.1:55000``: The API URL to use if you are running the command on the manager itself.
+ * ``http://localhost:55000``: The API URL to use if you are running the command on the manager itself.
  * ``?pretty``: The parameter that makes the JSON output more human-readable.

 Basic concepts